 4. My Office

 Can you remember on which computers you installed Office 365 from your Office 365 account?
-Would you like to be able to quickly access documents you have opened recently in Microsoft Office?
+Would you like to be able to access documents you have opened recently in Microsoft Office quickly?

 5. Office Online for Microsoft Edge

 Office Online offers a limited number of features compared to its desktop Office App.
-Nevertheless, it is sufficient to create and edit basic documents as well as view Office documents.
+Nevertheless, it is sufficient to create and edit basic documents and view Office documents.
 All you need is a Microsoft account to use Office Online.

 6. Mail and Calendar

 Does Outlook exceed your email needs?
-The free Microsoft Mail and Calendar app, also known as Windows 10 Mail, provides flexible access to your calendar and contacts.
-There are many accounts it supports, including Office 365, Outlook.com, Live.com, Exchange, Gmail, Yahoo, iCloud, and others.
+The free Microsoft Mail and Calendar app, also known as Windows 11 Mail, provides flexible access to your calendar and contacts.

 7. Office Lens

-The OCR technology can automatically recognize handwritten and printed text, so you can make editable text from the digital images.
+The OCR technology can automatically recognize handwritten and printed text to make editable digital images.